Route 66 – radiator springs in real life? Must see Disney Cars movie locations

-When the makers of Pixar’s Cars decided they were going to make the film they headed straight to Route 66 to get inspiration, learn from the residents and enjoy the stories.
+When the makers of Disney Pixar’s Cars decided they were going to make the film they headed straight to Route 66 to get inspiration, learn from the residents and enjoy the stories.

-There’s not one single location that is Radiator Springs, you’ll see so many towns that remind you of the make believe film location all along Route 66.
+While there’s not one single location that is Radiator Springs, you’ll see so many towns that remind you of the make believe film location all along Route 66.

 If you’re looking for Radiator Springs in real life on a Route 66 trip with kids or just want to soak up the Cars film locations I hope you’ll find this post helpful in your Route 66 planning.